 There are so many benefits to FIT Bounce Pro II rebounder, from rebound therapy for autistic children to beginner friendly cardio.
 Don’t be fooled though, this will give a grueling workout to even the most advanced of athletes – perhaps why some elite level athletes do indeed use this model.
 If you are a beginner or just want help to know where to start with a rebounder you do get a workout DVD included which has a great range of exercises for you to follow.
 It also has a bounce counter so you can keep a track of your progress each time you use it without needing to count or keep track.

-If you are looking for a top quality rebounder that will stand the test of time, go easy on your joints but deliver anything from a moderate to tough workout then this is the best choice overall.
-It comes with a 3 year warranty on the mat so you really can’t go wrong with this option
+If you are looking for a top quality rebounder that will stand the test of time, go easy on your joints but deliver anything from a moderate to tough workout then this is a top choice.
+It comes with a 3 year warranty on the mat so you really can’t go wrong with this option.

 MaXimus PRO Folding Rebounder